Cumbrian folk melody archive, including scores

 - peter-relph

-Due to the fact that most of the melodies in these collections are anonymous, it is almost impossible to know with precision their origin or writer.
-It is, however, possible to infer either a Cumbrian composer or influence from the title of the melody in a few cases (using Cumbrian place names, notable local people, or groups, for example).
-I have listed a selection of these below complete with transcribed scores, notes and links to view the original manuscripts: click the arrow to see the score.
+Within these manuscripts, it is possible to infer that certain melodies have a specific Cumbrian connection (e.g. if the title features Cumbrian place names, notable local people, or groups).
+I have listed some of these below complete with transcribed scores, notes and links to view the original manuscripts: click the arrow to see the score.

 Alstone Slow March